 Below are a couple of examples.

-The quiz challenges, entertains and engages people, and at the end, it provides results based on replies.
-The quiz is the ultimate form of snackable content, great for social media and growing your email subscriber lists.
+The Quiz challenges, entertains and engages people, and at the end, it provides results based on replies.
+In addition, the quiz is the ultimate form of snackable content, great for social media and growing your email subscriber lists.
+See example

-The product recommender helps people to find the perfect product for their needs.
+The Product Recommender helps people find the perfect product for their needs.
 It’s almost like a virtual shopping assistant where the user is asked questions and based on the replies, led to the most suitable product.
-The product recommender works best for retailers or web shops.
+For these reasons, the product recommender works best for retailers or web shops.

-The interactive video allows the user to engage himself in the story through clickable touchpoints that determine the course of action which can be purchasing a product, see more information or answer questions.
-Interactive Videos can include lead forms that totally or partially gate the video.
+The Interactive Video allows the user to engage himself in the story through clickable touchpoints that determine the course of action which can be purchasing a product, seeing more information or answering questions.
+Also, interactive videos can include lead forms that totally or partially gate the video.